Find out how Community Sponsorship groups have applied for CIC status

-The Group decided that one member of the team would lead on the work to become a CIC in order to keep the process clear and manageable.
-Gary, who led the application, had no prior knowledge of CICs and so started with a great deal of reading and research, and found a warren of potential links and paperwork.
-To manage the process and prior to picking up a pen, he;
+The group decided that one member of the team would lead on the work to become a CIC in order to keep the process clear and manageable.
+Gary, who led the application, had no prior knowledge of CICs and so started with a great deal of reading and research, and found a number of potential links and paperwork.
+To manage the process, he did the following:

 The biggest decisions BIGG Welcome needed to make were:

 BIGG Welcome didn’t get it right first time, but that didn’t stop their eventual approval by the CIC Regulator.
-The Group shared with us that they made 4 mistakes:
+The group shared with us that they made four mistakes:

 - The Asset Lock is a legal form that prevents the assets of the CIC being used for private gain, and the numbers on their registration form and on the Asset Lock form did not tally and had to be resubmitted.